 Best Chromospheric Telescopes

-A Chromospheric telescope containing an input lens, a field lens, an interference-polarization filter installed in the tele-centric path of beams, a projection system and a photodetector, characterized in that the input lens and the projection system are mirrored, and the interference-polarization filter is installed at an angle to the optical axis of the telescope so that its optical axis coincides with the central reflected beam.
+The interference-polarization filter is installed at an angle to the telescope’s optical axis to coincide with the central reflected beam.
 Chromospheric telescopes are designed to study the solar chromosphere.
-These are not widely used in astrophotography, here is the best one chosen by our experts for sky & planet explorers.
+These are not widely used in astrophotography; here is the best one chosen by our experts for sky & planet explorers.

 1. Sky-Watcher Flextube 300 SynScan Dobsonian

-The proprietary Freedom Find Solar auto-guidance system is as easy to use as possible: after turning on, the telescope automatically aims at the Sun, after which it remains only to focus the optics - for this it is worth saying "thanks" to the built-in GPS receiver and a three-axis accelerometer, thanks to which the system can automatically calculate the position of the Sun at a specific time for a specific location, even if the tripod is at a certain angle.
+The proprietary Freedom Find Solar auto-guidance system is as easy to use as possible: after turning on, the telescope automatically aims at the Sun, after which it remains only to focus the optics – for this, it is worth saying “thanks” to the built-in GPS receiver and a three-axis accelerometer, thanks to which the system can automatically calculate the position of the Sun at a specific time for one particular location, even if the tripod is at a certain angle.

-The 70mm lens does not provide the most impressive aperture for this 140x (only f/7), but just for Chromospheric telescopes this is not so important: something, but the Sun has enough light.
-Therefore, it was not only a small competition that allowed us to give the telescope first place: it is actually excellent for observing even the most complete beginners, and more experienced amateur astronomers will not disappoint in quality.
+The 70mm lens does not provide the most impressive aperture for this 140x (only f/7), but just for Chromospheric telescopes, this is not so important: something, but the Sun has enough light.
+Therefore, a small competition allowed us to give the telescope first place: it is excellent for observing even the most complete beginners, and more experienced amateur astronomers will not disappoint in quality.

-Watching the Sun is really convenient and interesting.
-It is a pity that you cannot remove the filter to turn into a regular telescope - "foolproof".
+Watching the Sun is convenient and exciting.
+It is a pity you cannot remove the filter to turn into a regular telescope – “foolproof.”